 Instructional strategies for this course are listed in the TEACHING STRATEGIES AND EVALUATION section of the course outline.
-Instructional strategies and activities for a course should be selected so that the overall teaching approach takes into account the instructional standards of a particular program, i.e., English as a Second Language, Programs for Adults with Disabilities.
+Instructional strategies and activities for a course should be selected so that the overall teaching approach considers the instructional standards of a particular program, i.e., English as a Second Language, Programs for Adults with Disabilities.

-UNITS OF STUDY, WITH APPROXIMATE HOURS ALLOTTED FOR EACH UNIT pp. 7-12
+UNITS OF STUDY, WITH APPROXIMATE HOURS ALLOTTED FOR EACH UNIT pp. 7-13